KL226 (Late Roman-Early Byzantine Egyptian(?) Lamp) [permalink]

 10R 6/6, light red.
 Hard, thick fabric with sparsely cracked surface and uncom-mon to common, very small to small, angular, black (carbon or biotite?) inclusions; slight spalling.
 Unglazed.
 Imported; Egyptian?

-One large fragment preserves one-quarter of shoulder and small part of discus; broken along suture.
-Slight abrasion; very sparse traces of encrustation.
+One large fragment preserves 25% of shoulder and small part of discus; broken along suture.
+Slight, extensive abrasion with minor scoring; worn breaks; very sparse traces of encrustation.

 Published as